Letting Go & Creating Flow

 "Mastery is not found in the pursuit of becoming, but in the realization of unbecoming" - Tracy Courtney

-Parameters, the first of the 8 workshops in the Fearless process, shows you how to create natural flow & a magnetic connection with horses.
-It helps you to understand & let go of previous programming based on force, dictatorship, control & creating boxes.
-You will learn how to move with your horse naturally through guidance, listening & redirection.
+Parameters, the first of the workshops in the Fearless process, shows us how to create natural flow & a magnetic connection with horses.
+It helps us to understand & let go of previous programming based on force, dictatorship, control & creating boxes.
+We begin to understand how to move with our horse naturally through guidance, listening & redirection.
 To see horses through new eyes & understand them through the power of silence - non-verbal sensory awareness.

-You will learn where your energy & focus is most important to creating the connection & flow & how to allow your horse to lead the discussion to facilitate turning your horse's ideas into your ideas with ease.
-You will also learn some important new concepts such as looking without linking, the first rule of the herd, creating confidence & relaxation in explosive & aggressive horses, using an emotional scale to list & rate behaviour, self-control & understanding & expressing emotional volcanic eruptions.
-You will see in real time, how all unwanted behaviour will disappear without having to address it individually or directly.
+We learn where our energy & focus is most important to creating the connection & flow & how to allow our horse to lead the discussion to facilitate turning our horse's ideas into our ideas with ease.
+We also learn some important new concepts such as looking without linking, the first rule of the herd, creating confidence & relaxation in explosive & aggressive horses, using an emotional scale to list & rate behaviour, self-control & understanding & expressing emotional volcanic eruptions.
+We will see in real time, how all unwanted behaviour will disappear without having to address it individually or directly.